-Grant revenue was zero and \$3.6 million for the years ended December 31, 2023 and 2022, respectively.
-The decrease in grant revenue is due to the timing associated with grant completion, which concluded as of December 31, 2022.
+Grant revenue was \$3.6 million and \$1.4 million for the years ended December 31, 2022 and 2021, respectively.
+The increase in grant revenue was due to the timing of the initial grant in April 2021 along with increased development activities associated with the development of zotatifin for the treatment of COVID-19 in the year ended December 31, 2022.